 Get Involved – Join the PQAI Initiative

-Well with PQAI, we aim to create a more stable and transparent patent ecosystem for corporations.
+With PQAI, we aim to create a more stable and transparent patent ecosystem for corporations.
 We believe it will make R&D investments more predictable, increase confidence in patents, and make risks and opportunities more visible.
-We could use all the resources we can get in making this initiative a success.
+We could use all the resources to make this initiative successful.
 You could be part of this revolution by funding the development of the tool.
-In return, you will give to yourself, and the world at large a system to file better patents.
+In return, you will give yourself and the world a system to file better patents.